 Special damages, or economic damages, are the damages that can be precisely quantified and are aimed at “making the plaintiff whole.”
 This includes medical bills, lost wages, future lost earnings, and coverage of future long-term rehabilitation or medical attention the plaintiff may need.

 General damages, or noneconomic damages, refer to equally relevant harms that may stem from an injury but are not as readily quantifiable.
 Generally, these focus on psychological damage relevant to a catastrophic injury case.
 Pain and suffering, loss of consortium, loss of enjoyment of life, and humiliation could all be included.
-A catastrophic injury attorney from Johnstown may be able to help a plaintiff calculate these damages.
+A well-practiced Johnstown catastrophic injury attorney may be able to help a plaintiff calculate these damages.

 Punitive damages may be pursued in situations where the defendant’s actions go beyond mere negligence.
 These are intended to punish the defendant for acting in a particularly malicious, intentional, or reckless manner.
 A lawyer could discuss with a plaintiff and examine whether this extra type of damages may be applicable.